Ryan-Fixes-Stuff/MaintenanceTracker/README.md

 6. Radzen Blazor
     * Blazor Component and CSS Theme Library used to style page, as well as provide custom interactivity within the app
     * Examples include Toast-style notifications, Modal handling, DataGrid components, Entry Fields, etc.
+7. XUnit/BUnit
+    * XUnit testing on both Model and View components to demonstrate value of MVVM architecture
+    * BUnit (Blazor Unit Test) for rendering Blazor components in an XUnit test, and testing areas like Component Parameter validation, presence of certain HTML, etc.

 ## Design Principles
 Application is built around MVVM (Model-View-ViewModel) architecture.
 This form of separation allows for excellent separation of UI, state data, and external model calls, and is built with Dependency Injection in mind.
 The breakdown of these three is as follows: